-Additional subsidy in the form of principal forgiveness shall be made available in a total amount per year not to exceed the cap set at 603(i)(3).
+Additional subsidy in the form of principal forgiveness shall be made available in a total amount per year not to exceed \$1 million, or the cap set at 603(i)(3), whichever is less.
+To be eligible for additional subsidy, the primary purpose of the project must be to construct green infrastructure intended to mitigate or prevent stormwater pollution.
+Each project may receive a maximum of 50% of the allowable cost in principal forgiveness.
 Funding will be provided in rank order on the project priority list, until the maximum amount has been allocated.